stepzak/zero-tensor/README.md

 | **ZeroTensor** | **30-34 GB/s** | Zero-copy, Rust producer |
 | PyTorch DataLoader | 6-7 GB/s | Multiprocessing + pickle serialization + copy |

-> *Note: For maximum stable throughput, pin **only** the Python consumer to half of CPU cores.
+> *Note*: For maximum stable throughput, pin **only** the Python consumer to half of CPU cores.
 Let the Rust producer use all available cores for parallel augmentation

 ---